AgnieszkaAureliaMarczak/ATM/README.md

 ## :pushpin: How To Use
-:point_right: Clone the repository using [Git](https://git-scm.com/), then run it on your computer.
+:point_right: Clone the repository using [Git](https://git-scm.com/), then run it on your computer
+:point_right: Pro-Tip: for best functionality use [the Corretto-17 Oracle OpenJDK version 17](https://www.oracle.com/pl/java/technologies/downloads/#java17)

-You can set up the initial app settings in the "Operacje" class: :point_left:
+:point_right: You can set up the initial app settings in the "Operacje" class: :point_left:

 ![ATM_settings](https://github.com/AgnieszkaAureliaMarczak/ATM_interactive_cash_withdrawal/assets/139965402/e9c9bfc1-3a4b-48fc-8d16-3e6e2d743482)